Gordon has been cooking and experimenting with food since childhood. He loves coming up with new and tasty culinary creations.

 - 1 egg

-The piece of venison in this instance was very thick so for evenness of cooking and simplicity, it was firstly and carefully cut in half horizontally with a very sharp chef's knife before being laid in the bottom of a large cooking pot.
-The sliced red onion was added to the pot next and seasoning was added in the form of salt and pepper.
+1. The piece of venison, in this instance, was very thick, so for evenness of cooking and simplicity, it was firstly and carefully cut in half horizontally with a very sharp chef's knife before being laid in the bottom of a large cooking pot.
+The sliced red onion was added to the pot next, and the seasoning was added in the form of salt and pepper.

-Pour the red wine and the stock in to the pot and put the pot on to a high heat until the liquid begins to simmer.
+2. Pour the red wine and the stock into the pot and put the pot on high heat until the liquid begins to simmer.
 Cover the pot and reduce the heat to maintain as gentle a simmer as possible for one and a half hours.
 Turn off the heat and leave the venison in the cooling liquid for one hour.

-A slotted spoon should be used to remove the venison from the partially cooled stock to a holding plate where it should be covered and left to cool completely.
+3. A slotted spoon should be used to remove the venison from the partially cooled stock to a holding plate, where it should be covered and left to cool completely.

-When the venison has been removed from the pot, peel the carrot and grate it in to the stock.
-Bring the stock back to a gentle simmer for five minutes, stirring occasionally with a wooden spoon.
+4. When the venison has been removed from the pot, peel the carrot and grate it into the stock.
+Bring the stock back to a gentle simmer for five minutes, occasionally stirring with a wooden spoon.
 Turn off the heat, cover and also leave to cool.

-Put the pulled venison back in to the pot with the stock and carrot and stir well.
-Take the puff pastry from the fridge and allow it to sit for fifteen to twenty minutes to come up to room temperature.
+6. Put the pulled venison back into the pot with the stock and carrot and stir well.
+Take the puff pastry from the fridge and allow it to sit for 15 to 20 minutes to come up to room temperature.

-Cut the pastry in to four equal sized pieces.
+8. Cut the pastry into four equal-sized pieces.

-These pies were made in porcelain ramekins.
+9. These pies were made in porcelain ramekins.
 Start by measuring the diameter of the ramekins and the depth.
-You will need to use a circular cutting template which is very slightly more in diameter than the base of a ramekin plus twice the depth.
+You will need to use a circular cutting template which is very slightly more in diameter than the base of a ramekin, plus twice the depth.
 A small bowl was perfect in this instance.
-Take the first piece of pastry and cut off one-third of it which should be set aside for making the pie lid.
-Roll out the remainder to a square just large enough that you can use your template and a blunt edged knife to cut from it a circle.
+Take the first piece of pastry and cut off one-third of it, which should be set aside for making the pie lid.
+Roll out the remainder to a square just large enough that you can use your template and a blunt-edged knife to cut from it a circle.

-One at a time, roll out the pastry portions for the pie lids and use a drinking glass or the likes of similar diameter to the ramekins as a cutting template.
+11. One at a time, roll out the pastry portions for the pie lids and use a drinking glass or the likes of a similar diameter to the ramekins as a cutting template.

-Break the egg in to a small cup or bowl and beat with a fork until the yolk and white are just combined.
+13. Break the egg into a small cup or bowl and beat it with a fork until the yolk and white are just combined.
 Use a pastry brush to lightly glaze the lids of the pies.

-Take the pies from the oven and let them sit on a heatproof surface in the ramekins for ten minutes.
+15. Take the pies from the oven and let them sit on a heatproof surface in the ramekins for 10 minutes.

-A blunt edged small knife should be used to carefully release the pies all the way down and around the edges before they are carefully tipped out and set on a wire rack to rest for ten further minutes before being eaten.
+16. A blunt-edged small knife should be used to carefully release the pies all the way down and around the edges before they are carefully tipped out and set on a wire rack to rest for 10 further minutes before being eaten.
 Alternatively, they can be allowed to cool completely and eaten cold.
-They will keep in the fridge in an airtight container when cooled for a couple of days but should be removed fifteen to twenty minutes before being eaten.
+They will keep in the fridge in an airtight container when cooled for a couple of days but should be removed 15 to 20 minutes before being eaten.

-These pies are delicious eaten on their own or served with such as roast potatoes and garden peas.
+17. These pies are deliciously eaten on their own or served with such as roast potatoes and garden peas.

 © 2018 Gordon N Hamilton